curityio/curity-operational-training/6-token-issuance/TASKS.md

 Use SSL from cluster onwards.
 Explain in READMEs how to trust it, in a common setup page, on macOS and Windows.
 Make sure Windows support is clear.

+## SQL Server

+Do wait on startup properly according to MSSQL.
+Maybe a brief wait if needed.

 ### README Consolidation